-In 1945, the day after liberation, Soviet soldiers in control of the Katowice camp in Poland asked Primo Levi and his fellow captive Leonardo De Benedetti to compile a detailed report on the sanitary conditions in Auschwitz.
-The result was ‘Auschwitz Report’, an extraordinary testimony and one of the first accounts of the extermination camps ever written.
-The report, published in a scientific journal in 1946, marked the beginnings of Levi’s life-long work as writer, analyst and witness.
+In 1945, soon after the liberation of Auschwitz, Soviet authorities in control of the Kattowitz (Katowice) camp in Poland asked Primo Levi and his fellow captive Leonardo De Benedetti to compile a detailed report on the sanitary conditions they witnessed in Auschwitz.
+The result was an extraordinary testimony and one of the first accounts of the extermination camps ever written.
+Their report, published in a medical journal in 1946, marked the beginnings of Levi’s life-long work as writer, analyst and witness.

-Underpinned by his characteristically clear language, rigorous method, and deep psychological insight, this collection of testimonies, reports and analyses reaffirms Primo Levi’s position as one of the most important chroniclers of the Holocaust.
-It will find a wide readership, both among the many readers of Levi’s work and among all those who wish to understand one of the greatest human tragedies of all time.
+Underpinned by his characteristically clear language, rigorous method and deep psychological insight, this collection of testimonies, reports and analyses reaffirms Primo Levi’s position as one of the most important chroniclers of the Holocaust.